Return Engagement (1990 film)

-Return Engagement, also known as Hong Kong Corruptor is a 1990 Hong Kong action drama film directed by Joe Cheung and starring Alan Tang, Elizabeth Lee, May Lo and Simon Yam, with a guest appearance by Andy Lau.
+Return Engagement, also known as Hong Kong Corruptor, is a 1990 Hong Kong action drama film directed by Joe Cheung and starring Alan Tang, Elizabeth Lee, May Lo and Simon Yam, with a guest appearance by Andy Lau.

 Plot

 Return Engagement tells the story of Lung (Alan Tang), a Triad boss who is sent to prison in Canada.
 While he is in jail his daughter is taken to Hong Kong to keep her safe.
-On his release Lung travels to Hong Kong to find his daughter where he meets a young Triad, Wah (Andy Lau) who knows of his reputation and respects him greatly.
+On his release, Lung travels to Hong Kong to find his daughter.

+Lung spends time with Fung, a bar owner who sponsors an orphan, "Little Lung".
+"Little Lung" knew Lung's daughter Ka-ka while they were both in an orphanage.
+However, Lung and "Little Lung" run afoul of local gangsters, so Lung has to get into one final gunfight of his life.

 Alternate versions

 The film was released on VHS in North America as Hong Kong Corruptor, featuring an unrelated scene with Chow Yun-fat.
 This meant to cash in on the success of American film debuts made by Asian filmmakers, such as John Woo as well as superstars such as Chow Yun-Fat.